Bella-DeFinTech/uniswap-v3-simulator/README.md

 # the "_Tuner_", a programmable, transaction-based Uniswap V3 Simulator with 100% Precision

-> Before an ochestra, every musical instrument has to be _in-tune_, to ensure an outstanding performance.
+> Before an orchestra, every musical instrument has to be _in-tune_, to ensure an outstanding performance.
 >
-> Before running a strategy, every parameter has to be _fine tuned_, to maximaze the performance.
+> Before running a strategy, every parameter has to be _fine tuned_, to maximize the performance.

 #### _Tuner_ is a programmatic Uniswap V3 simulator that allows strategy backtesting on a transaction-to-transaction basis with arbitrary or historical data without the EVM, it runs independently yet completely retains the exact smart-contract behavior of the intricate design and implementation of Uniswap V3.